 Occupational Therapy puts the "skill" in Skill-by-Skill

 While our cost is far reduced from the average individual OT copay (see our "Cost Comparison"), some may wonder why our cost is more than a typical playgroup.
 We are NOT your average playgroup.
-We are a therapeutic group, where your child is receiving the benefits of an occupational therapist as leader, along with the additional benefits of a group therapy setting.
+We are a therapeutic group, where your child is receiving the benefits of an occupational therapist as leader, along with the opportunity to consult with an OT about any specific developmental concerns you may have for your child.

 As occupational therapists, our education and training is such that we can identify your child's strengths, while also uncovering the skills he/she needs to work on.
 We do this through assessments and clinical observation.
 From strength and coordination to problem solving and sensory processing, and many things in between, we pinpoint the individual needs your child has, that may be limiting his/her success in everyday activities.
 Play, schoolwork, socializing with peers, are all hugely important parts of childhood, and as occupational therapists, we strive to help each child achieve success and find meaning in these activities, or as we prefer "occupations" of childhood.